ammu993/Retention-cohorts-churn/README.md

 Weekly subscription cohort analysis to comprehend retention over six weeks, utilizing BigQuery and Google Spreadsheets

 ## Project Structure
-Explain the organization of your project, including key folders and files.
+This project aimed to perform weekly cohort analysis and study the retention rate of customers for 6 consecutive weeks based on data regarding their <kbd> subscription_start </kbd> and <kbd> subscription_end </kbd> dates.

-## Tools and Technologies
+## Tools used
 Big Query & Google Spreadsheets

 ## Data Source
-A single table containing information about your users’ subscriptions curated by the educational institute.
+A single table <kbd> data_analytics.subscriptions </kbd> containing information about your users’ subscriptions curated by the educational institute.
 This table contains user id, start, end dates of subscriptions and some additional customer-related information such as Country and category (desktop, mobile, tablet).

-## Code
+## Data Processing
 SQL code snippets to get the Retention cohorts analysis chart
 ```sql
  SELECT